ParaCodeLang/ParaCode/README.md

 ParaCode also has many methods that have functional language characteristics for example Array mapping and lambdas, and new concept ideas such as [Prototypical Inheritance](https://en.wikipedia.org/wiki/Prototype-based_programming).

 Later I plan to rewrite ParaCode in C/C++ for better speed, efficiency.
-Both of us have more experience in C/C++.
 I plan to keep ParaCode code and the standard library similar to how it is today.

 [vars](https://repl.it/@DaRubyMiner360/ParaCode-Rewrite#doc/00_vars.md) - How to declare and use variables